56quarters/cadence/cadence/README.md

 Value packing is supported for `HISTOGRAM`, `DISTRIBUTION`, and `TIMING` metrics for Datadog agent versions `>=v6.25.0 && <v7.0.0` or `>=v7.25.0`.
-This feature allows clients to buffer values and send them in fewer payload to the agent.
+This feature allows clients to buffer values and send them in fewer payloads to the agent.

 For example, `<METRIC_NAME>:<VALUE1>:<VALUE2>:<VALUE3>|<TYPE>|@<SAMPLE_RATE>|#<TAG_KEY_1>:<TAG_VALUE_1>,<TAG_2>`